Yrysbaev/University_Network/README.md

 ## Contact Information

-For further inquiries, contact Yrysbaev Maksatbek at mzamirbekovic02@gmail.com.
+If you have any questions, concerns, or require further assistance, don't hesitate to contact Maksatbek Yrysbaev.
+You can reach Maksatbek via email at mzamirbekovic02@gmail.com.